ameseee/kwk-curriculum-site/swift-ios/lessons/classes-objects/index.md

 ### Practice

-If you didn't code along, get update on what we have for the student class.
-Then, add another argument and re-assignment in `init` for the gradeLevel so that we can have students in different grades.
+If you didn't code along, get up-to-date on what we have for the student class.
+Then, add another argument and re-assignment in `init` for the `gradeLevel` so that we can have students in different grades!

 ## Actions